Sign up to join over 85,000+ followers & subscribers

 Accumulate 4 Years of Qualifying Engineering Experience

 Work under the supervision of a licensed PE in your discipline.
-Most states require 4 years of progressive post-college experience.
+Most states require 4 years (typical) of progressive post-college experience.
 A master's may reduce this by 1 year; a PhD by up to 2 years in some jurisdictions.
 Graduate research, military engineering, and teaching at accredited programs often qualify.
 Document every role carefully.

 4 Years ExperienceUnder Licensed PEProgressive Responsibility